Post: The EU AI Act: HR Compliance and High-Risk AI Strategy

 6. EU database registration: Register the system in the EU’s centralized AI database prior to deployment in any EU context.

 Compliance is ongoing.
 Revalidation is required whenever the model is updated, retrained on new data, or its operating context changes materially.
-This is not a one-time checkbox — it is a recurring operational obligation.
+This is a recurring operational obligation, not a one-time checkbox.

 What are the penalties for non-compliance with the EU AI Act?